+Ecological Protocol Protocol Details

+o Relocation of fish

+o Reporting.

-Ecological Protocol Protocol Details Note: The CWMP and SCWMPs will detail the protocols for works in streams including the diversion and realignment of watercourses and activities such as culverting and the installation of erosion protection structures.
+Note: The CWMP and SCWMPs will detail the protocols for works in streams including the diversion and realignment of watercourses and activities such as culverting and the installation of erosion protection structures.